ComScore

 valeconte/Getty Images

-Surprisingly, one cup of raw blackberries contains about two grams of protein (and a whopping eight grams of fiber).
+Per the expert, “blackberries are one of the best berries for both fiber and protein, making them a great choice for snacking.
+With about 2 grams of protein per cup and roughly 8 grams of fiber, blackberries are an excellent snack to slow digestion, keeping you fuller for longer and helping to support a healthy gut.”
 You’ll also find nearly 50 percent of the recommended daily allowance of vitamin C, plus high levels of free-radical-fighting antioxidants and brain-boosting polyphenols.

 high protein fruits: kiwi